rosy-j/Mountain-Madness-2022/README.md

 Team Name: Nerds in a Corner
 Group members: Timothy Shyong (tjs14@sfu.ca)
-                     Martin Tesar (insert email here)
+               Martin Tesar (mta117@sfu.ca)
                Rosy Jiang (imposter) <-- ubc student

-Brief Description: Our ambiguous project is a speed test that tests how fast you can type speed test
+Brief Description: Our ambiguous project is a speed test that tests how fast you can type the words speed test.
+At the end we output how many words per minuite you can type.

 Instructions:
     1.